CrystalBlueWings/WP_1DV610_L3/Vision_and_Requirements.md

 ### Background and Problem Description

 Sudoku is one of the world's most popular logic puzzles.
 The problem that this app aims to solve is to provide an easy-to-use and visually appealing way for users to play and solve Sudoku puzzles.
-The app will also help users solve difficult Sudoku puzzles by using the existing Sudoku-solver module, which can automatically generate solutions or give hints.
+The app will also help users solve difficult Sudoku puzzles by using the existing Sudoku-solver module (L2) as a library, which can automatically generate solutions or give hints.

 ### Target Audience

 Primarily, the app is aimed at people who enjoy logic puzzles and want to play or improve their Sudoku skills.
-It is also suitable for beginners who need help learning the game through step-by-step tips.
+It is also suitable for beginners who can start with easier puzzles and gradually increase the difficulty level.

 ### Market and Competitors

 There are many Sudoku apps on the market, ranging from simple websites to advanced mobile apps.
-Competitors include Sudoku.com and websites offering online Sudoku solvers.
+Competitors include `Sudoku.com` and websites offering online Sudoku solvers.
 However, many of these lack advanced features like step-by-step hints and the ability to learn the game's logic in a pedagogical way.

 ### Unique Features